tillgrallert/slides/dh/2023-bochum/2023-bochum.md

 ### questions

 + who are the central actors (people, periodicals) in this discursive field?
-+ how were periodicals produced and how to think "authorship"?
++ how were periodicals produced and how to conceptualise "authorship"?
 + what is the role of *text reuse* and how did texts, topics, and genres travel?
 + how did the language of modernity develop in this multilingual, imperial space?